-Any off-duty officer who engages in any law enforcement activity, regardless of jurisdiction, shall notify the Shift Sergeant or other supervisor as soon as practicable.
-The Shift Sergeant or other supervisor shall determine whether a report should be filed by the employee.
+Any off-duty officer who engages in any law enforcement activity, regardless of jurisdiction, shall notify the Shift Sergeant or other supervisor or other supervisor as soon as practicable.
+The Shift Sergeant or other supervisor or other supervisor shall determine whether a report should be filed by the employee.